amdev9/dapp-browser/docs/README.md

 PromiEvents work like a normal promises with added on, once and off functions.
 This way developers can watch for additional events.

-# array.ipcCommunicator
+# array.Ipc
 Communicate asynchronously from the your dapp process to another dapp.
-The `ipcCommunicator` module is an instance of the `EventEmitter` class.
+The `Ipc` module is an instance of the `EventEmitter` class.
 It provides a few methods so you can:
 * send synchronous and asynchronous messages from your dapp to another
 * handle asynchronous and synchronous messages sent from other dapps.
 Messages sent from other dapp will be emitted to this module.